-Generating sustainable revenue for your farm through tourism
+Generating sustainable revenue through farm tourism

 Branching into farm attractions or farm stays are the most obvious choices if you are looking to diversify into rural tourism.
 There’s a lot of buzz about staycations in the news and numbers of UK families choosing staycations rather than going abroad are increasing.
 Glamping is an area of particular growth.

-The Glamping Show offers the advice and inspiration you need to set-up a sustainable revenue stream through tourism.
+The Glamping Show offers the advice and inspiration you need to set-up a sustainable revenue stream through farm tourism.
 The popular appeal and continued growth of the glamping industry gives you excellent potential to generate revenue, but it’s easy to be overwhelmed by all the choices you need to make.

 Seeing the accommodation for yourself will really help you to visualise what you can create and what will work on your farm.
 The Glamping Show also offers a free multi-track seminar programme that covers all the advice you need to get off on the right foot.